Diabetes

 Point of care labs

-The National Association of Free Clinics has multiple partners each year to sponsor establishing point of care labs through Heart to Heart International in clinics that include but are not limited to A1c, CMP, lipids and microalbumin which would cover all of the laboratory based quality metrics for treating patients with diabetes.
+The National Association of Free Clinics has multiple partners each year to sponsor establishing point of care labs through Heart to Heart International in clinics that include but are not limited to A1c, CMP, lipids and microalbumin which would cover all of the laboratory based quality metrics for treating and monitoring patients with diabetes.

 Medications